How to Say "The rabbit turns on the light because the wind is blowing hard" in Korean | Korean Expression

 Quick Answer: "The rabbit turns on the light because the wind is blowing hard" in Korean is "토끼는 바람이 세게 불어서 불을 켜요." (tokkineun barami sege buleoseo buleul kyeoyo.).
 Level: A1.

-Learn how to say "The rabbit turns on the light because the wind is blowing hard" in Korean: "토끼는 바람이 세게 불어서 불을 켜요.".
-A simple and natural Korean sentence perfect for beginners.
+Curious how Koreans express "The rabbit turns on the light because the wind is blowing hard"?
+The answer is "토끼는 바람이 세게 불어서 불을 켜요.".
+This natural expression is great for daily conversation practice.

 What does "The rabbit turns on the light because the wind is blowing hard" mean in Korean?

-The Korean sentence "토끼는 바람이 세게 불어서 불을 켜요." translates to "The rabbit turns on the light because the wind is blowing hard." in English. "토끼는 바람이 세게 불어서 불을 켜요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "토끼는 바람이 세게 불어서 불을 켜요." translates to "The rabbit turns on the light because the wind is blowing hard." in English.
+Korean learners love sentences like "토끼는 바람이 세게 불어서 불을 켜요." because they are practical and memorable.
+Meaning "the rabbit turns on the light because the wind is blowing hard", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: tokkineun barami sege buleoseo buleul kyeoyo.